Nachman-Libermensh/data-table/README.md

 While it's impossible to cover every possible use case for data tables, this component aims to provide a solid foundation for common scenarios encountered in web applications.
 The component will be continuously improved and updated based on real-world requirements and feedback.

+## Live Examples

+Check out our interactive examples at [https://data-table-examples.vercel.app/](https://data-table-examples.vercel.app/)

 ## Features

-- ✅ Full RTL support
+- ✅ Full RTL support with built-in direction context
 - 🔍 Advanced search and filtering
-- 📊 Column sorting
+- 📊 Column sorting with RTL-aware icons
-- 📑 Pagination
+- 📑 Pagination with RTL support
 - 📱 Responsive design
 - 🔄 Row expansion
 - 🎯 Custom toolbar controls
 - 📋 Row actions
 - 🔄 Context-based state management
+- 🌐 Bi-directional (RTL/LTR) support

 ## Dependencies